alenso94/Universities-Web-App/README.md

 replicaset.apps/cassandra-deployment-b7cffc85f   2         2         2       18h
 ```

+By default the kubernetes service allocates a port within range '30000-32767'.

+25. Finally view the web app in the browser using the public DNS of AWS EC2 account along with this Nodeport that starts with '30xxx'.
+Don't forget to give https:// in front of the URL.

-24. After deploying on Kubernetes cluster and implementing LoadBalancer, GET requests are given on the browser as
+26. After deploying on Kubernetes cluster and implementing LoadBalancer, GET requests are given on the browser as

 ```
 https://ec2-54-145-219-199.compute-1.amazonaws.com:30888